Vegetarian French-Canadian Yellow Split-Pea Soup

 - Rinse the split peas in a large strainer or colander, drain well, and add to the pot.

-- Stir the sauteed garlic and onion through the peas, and add the carrots, stirring them in.
+- Stir the sauteed garlic and onion through the peas.
+Then add the carrots, stirring them in.

-- Add the salt and pepper, and the curry powder; mix well.
+- Add the salt, pepper, and curry powder.
+Mix well.

 - Add the water, stir, and bring to a boil over high heat.

-- In the last half hour, add in the liquid smoke, and continue to simmer for the remaining time.
+- In the last 30 minutes, add in the liquid smoke, and continue to simmer for the remaining time.

-- Test to be sure the peas are fully cooked and soft, and if not, simmer a while longer.
+- Test to be sure the peas are fully cooked and soft.
+If not, simmer a while longer.

 - When the peas are fully tender, turn off the heat, and stir well.